 I completed my BA at The University of Waterloo in 2012, where I did a double major in Psychology and History.

-My primary research interests are in the following areas
+My primary research and teaching interests are in the following areas